Burning Knee Pain

 There are a variety of conditions that may cause burning knee pain.
 If the burning sensation is in a specific area, it is important to mention it to your doctor.

 If the burning sensation is in front of knee, it may be a patellar tracking issue where the kneecap does not move properly with the joint.
-Burning kneecap pain is usually caused by runner's knee (also known as chondromalacia) which is common in athletes but may also be a result of any type of overuse (such as from a job).
+Burning kneecap pain is usually caused by runner's knee (also known as chondromalacia or patellofemoral pain syndrome (PFPS) which is common in athletes but may also be a result of any type of overuse (such as from a job).
 Burning knee pain may also be caused by tendonitis, which occurs when the patellar tendon (located in the front of the knee) becomes inflamed.

 If the burning sensation is on the sides of the knee, it is likely Iliotibial Band Syndrome.
-The iliotibial band runs down the outside of the leg.
+The IT band runs down the outside of the leg.
 When it becomes inflamed it may cause a burning knee sensation.
-Typically ITBS is found in athletes and runners.
+ITBS is often found in athletes and runners.

 As mentioned before, it is important to see your physician for an appropriate diagnosis.
 Your physician will evaluate your knee in order to determine the cause.
 The first thing he or she will do is to ask about your medical history and recent activity.
 Additional imaging tests such as an MRI or an X-ray may also be used for an accurate assessment of your knee.
 For some cases where the patient is experiencing burning knee pain, a blood test may be requested.

-Treatment for burning in knee will vary depending on the cause of the injury.
+Relief of burning knee will vary depending on the cause of the knee injury.
 After your doctor determines the cause of the burning sensation in your knee, then he will suggest a form of treatment.
-Here are some of the common treatments for burning knee pain:
+Here are some common ways to help manage burning knee pain:

 For burning knee pain caused by recent trauma to the knee, such as an injury during sports, the RICE method (rest, ice, compression, elevation) should be applied as first aid.
 Knee strain and sprains may recover on their own over time, but a more severe injury such as a ligament tear or cartilage tear (meniscus tear) may require surgery.

 For overuse injuries causing a burning sensation in the knee, rest is usually suggested.
-Your doctor may also suggest you wear a knee brace for added support or to help with patellar tracking issues.
-If the area is inflamed then over the counter medications such as ibuprofen and aspirin may help reduce the inflammation.
+You may have tracking issues with your patellar and a patellar stabilizing knee brace might help.
+If the area is inflamed then over the counter medications such as ibuprofen and aspirin will help reduce the inflammation.

 For burning knee pain due to arthritis, mild exercise or physical therapy may be the ideal solution.
 Your physician may also suggest wearing a knee brace for arthritis since they help transition stress from the unhealthy areas of the knee to the healthier, stronger areas - minimizing the burning sensation.